Taejong of Joseon: Consolidation of royal power

 One of Taejong's first acts as king was to abolish the privilege to maintain private armies which was enjoyed by the aristocracy and the upper echelons of the government.
 His revoking of the right to keep independent forces effectively severed the upper class' ability to muster large-scale revolts, and drastically increased the number of soldiers employed by the national army.

 Taejong's next act was to revise the existing legislation concerning land taxation.
 With the discovery of previously hidden land, national wealth increased twofold.

 In addition, Taejong created a strong central government.
 In 1400, before taking the throne, he had played a key role in eradicating the Dopyeong Assembly, a branch of the old administration that had monopolized the executive power during the waning years of Goryeo, in favor of the Privy Council; during Taejong's reign, the Privy Council was replaced by the State Council.
-Taejong also issued a decree according to which all decisions passed by the State Council could only come into effect with the approval of the king.
+Taejong also issued an edict according to which all decisions passed by the State Council could only come into effect with the approval of the king.
 This ended the custom of court ministers making decisions through debate and negotiations among themselves, and thus brought the royal authority to new heights.

 Shortly thereafter, Taejong installed a new department known as the Sinmun Office, to hear cases in which aggrieved subjects felt that they had been exploited or treated unjustly by officials or aristocrats.

 Reforms and policies

-Despite being the one responsible for Chŏng Mong-ju's assassination, Taejong posthumously honored him as Chief State Councillor, leading to a great irony — Chŏng Tojŏn, whose policies governed Joseon for five centuries, was vilified throughout the dynasty, while Chŏng Mong-ju was revered in spite of his opposition to its founding.
+Despite being the one responsible for Chŏng Mong-ju's assassination, Taejong posthumously honored him as chief state councilor, leading to a great irony — Chŏng Tojŏn, whose policies governed Joseon for five centuries, was vilified throughout the dynasty, while Chŏng Mongju was revered in spite of his opposition to its founding.

 Taejong promoted Confucianism as the state ideology, thus demoting Buddhism, which consequently never recovered the glory and great power it had enjoyed during the Goryeo period.
 He closed many Buddhist temples; their vast possessions were seized and added to the national treasury.

 In foreign policy, he was a straight hardliner — he attacked the Jurchens at the northern border and the Japanese pirates on the southern coast.
 Taejong is also remembered for being the initiator behind the Ōei Invasion of Tsushima Island in 1419.

-He set up the system of hopae, an early form of identification which consisted of tags recording the bearer's name and residence; those tags were used to control the movements of the population.
+He set up the system of hopae, an early form of identification which consisted of tags recording the bearer's name and place of residence; those tags were used to control the movements of the population.

 In 1403, Taejong ordered 100,000 pieces of metal type and two complete fonts.
 Predating Gutenberg and Laurens Janszoon by several decades, he accomplished the metal movable type.

-He promoted press, commerce, and education, and also reformed the Sapyeongsunwibu, Joseon's early military and law enforcement agency, and separated the Uigeumbu as Joseon's law enforcement agency but without military functions.
+He promoted commerce and education, and also reformed the Sapyeongsunwibu, Joseon's early military and law enforcement agency, and separated the Ŭigŭmbu as Joseon's law enforcement agency but without military functions.